 There are so many different types of accidents and injuries that can occur overseas.
 From injuring yourself while skiing in France to getting food poisoning while backpacking across Asia, there is no end to the different scenarios that could happen.
 However, no matter what occurred or where it took place, if the incident was not your fault, there is a very high chance you will be entitled to compensation.
 In this guide, we will reveal everything you need to know about making such a claim.
 This includes information regarding accident abroad jurisdiction matters, as well as details on the steps you should take when launching such a claim, common accidents that happen during holidays, and the amount of compensation you could receive if you claim.
 We will also provide information on some of the specific types of accidents and injuries, such as road traffic accidents abroad.

-Within the past three years, it is estimated that around 4.4 million people have sustained injuries while enjoying a holiday overseas.
+It is estimated that around 4.4 million people have sustained injuries within the past three years while enjoying a holiday overseas.
 This is according to Post Office Travel Insurance.
-If the pain and suffering itself was not enough, a lot of these people then went on to endure huge medical costs because of a lack of travel insurance.
-It has been estimated that at least £1 billion has been spent on access to treatment and medication, as well as damage to equipment, loss of equipment, and other expenses.
+If the pain and suffering itself were not enough, many of these people then went on to endure huge medical costs because of a lack of travel insurance.
+It has been estimated that at least £1 billion has been spent on access to treatment and medication and damage to equipment, loss of equipment, and other expenses.

 Injury abroad, what to do next?
 If you have suffered an injury in another country, it is important to take the necessary steps to gather as much evidence as possible.
 Of course, seeking medical attention and getting in touch with your insurer always comes first.
 Once you have done this, you then need to take photographs of the scene and your injuries, if applicable, as well as making a note of what occurred so that you do not forget any valuable details.
 Furthermore, please report the incident to your travel company and get the contact details of anyone that witnessed what happened.